-Table 1 outlines a work flow to generate a topographic coordinate system through conformal mapping.
 The first step is to define the enclosure of the physical domain where the topographic surface defines the upper boundary.
 We create the lower boundary by mirroring the topography at twice the maximum extrapolation depth.
 The side boundaries are defined by straight lines that join the top and bottom segments.
-We denote the border points $z{topo}^{bnd}$ , where subscript topo and superscript bnd refer to topography and boundary points, respectively.
 The four corner points of the physical domain are also specified.
-The next two steps involve calculating the forward and inverse mapping functions, f and $f^{-1}$ , between the topographic surface and the unit circle.
+The next two steps involve calculating the forward and inverse mapping functions, f and f^{-1} , between the topographic surface and the unit circle.
 The fourth step is to generate a rectilinear boundary and to define its four corner points.
-We denote this boundary $z{rect}^{bnd}$ , where subscript rect refers to rectangle.
-The next two steps involve calculating forward and inverse mappings functions, gand $g^{-1}$ , between the boundary of the rectangle and the unit circle.
+The next two steps involve calculating forward and inverse mappings functions, g and g^{-1} , between the boundary of the rectangle and the unit circle.

 To discern where in the canonical domain to form the coordinate system grid, we need to find the mapping of the topography boundary points on the rectangular domain boundary.
-This is accomplished by calculating the image of the boundary points under composite mapping operations, $z{im}^{bnd} = g^{-1} \cdot f(z{topo}^{bnd})$ .
-A rectangular grid is then set up at the image points to create computational grid, $z{rect}^{cs}$ , where superscripts cs denote coordinate system.
+This is accomplished by calculating the image of the boundary points under composite mapping operations, $g^{-1} \cdot f$.
+A rectangular grid is then set up at the image points to create the computational grid.
+The final step is to map the rectilinear coordinate system, from the canonical domain back to the topographic coordinates under composite mapping operation, $f^{-1} \cdot g$.
+The resulting point set, z{topo}^{cs} , defines a coordinate system appropriate for performing wavefield continuation directly from topography at the acquisition locations.